hanxiang527/hanxiang527.github.io/_pages/about.md

 Hi!
 I am Han Xiang, from Qingdao, Shandong Province.
 I am currently a senior student in Ocean University of China, and I will be attending Huazhong University of Science and Technology next year for graduate studies.

-I am interested in Computer Vision and Multimedia.
+I am interested in Computer Vision.
 Besides, I am also interested in music, especially for symphonies.
-I have learnt to play the violin for more than 10 years.
+I have learned to play the violin for more than 10 years.

 Please feel free to contact me!